fasthall/gochariots/doc/docker_stack.md

 Both record A and record B should share a same seed.
 The seed can be assigned arbitrarily, as long as it's a 64bit integer.
 To make sure record B is casually dependent on record A, we need to get the fnv-1a hash of `k1:v1`, 9489172654252433228, and assign this value as record B's prehash.
 All the provided libraries have function to calculate the hash.

+The JSON objects of record A and record B should look like this:

+* Record A

+  `{"tags": {"k1": "v1"}, "prehash": 0, "seed": 9527}`

+* Record B

+  `{"tags": {"k2": "v2"}, "prehash": 9489172654252433228, "seed": 9527}`

+Notice that both records share the same seed `9527`.
+It can be any 64bit integer, but they need to be the same to indicate that the records are in the same event chain.
+The `prehash` value of record B is a 64 bit hash `9489172654252433228`, which is acquired by `fnv-1a("k1:v1")`.

 ### TCP stream
-Use can also opt to directly send the data to batcher.
+User can also opt to directly send the data to batcher.
 To achieve that, simply establish a TCP connection to any of batchers, and send the data.

 The data should follow the following format: